The DUP: Ulster’s fifth column.

 During the DUP’s rise to prominence we have also seen (from a DUP perspective) numerous setbacks for Ulster unionism:

-- The imposition of the Anglo-Irish Agreement in 1985
+- The imposition of the Anglo-Irish Agreement in 1985 which unionists were unable to derail.

 - The implementation of the Good Friday Agreement in 1998 in the face of DUP opposition